 The death of a child may be the worst trauma a human being can experience.
-Though it’s not a terribly common experience in the United States — about 10,000 children between the ages of one and 14 died in 2016 — the horrific potential for childhood mortality looms large.
+Though it’s not a terribly common experience in the United States — about 10,000 children between the ages of 1 and 14 died in 2018 — the horrific potential for childhood mortality looms large.
 While reassuring, the numbers also make plain why this one specific type of loss is so feared, so painful, and so stigmatized.

 “The death of a child is considered the single worst stressor a person can go through,” says Deborah Carr, chair of the sociology department at Boston University.
 “Parents and fathers specifically feel responsible for the child’s well-being.
 And they’re not just losing a person they loved.
 They’re also losing the years of promise they had looked forward to.”

-Although parents mourning the death of a child are, in many ways, experiencing classic grief responses — usual battery of psychological, biological, and social repercussions — there are many unique challenges.
+Although parents mourning the death of a child are, in many ways, experiencing classic grief responses — the usual battery of psychological, biological, and social repercussions — there are many unique challenges.
 The trauma is often more intense, the memories and hopes harder to let go of.
 As such, the mourning process is longer and the potential for recurring or near-constant trauma is far greater.
 “The death of a child brings with it a range of different and ongoing challenges for the individual and the family.
 Everyday questions such as ‘How many kids do you have?’ can trigger intense distress,” explains Fiona MacCullum, a professor at the University of Queensland.
 “Some people do find ways of living with the loss.
 Others struggle to find meaning in life.”

 Psychological Impacts: How the Trauma of Child Loss Harms the Psyche